gvwilson/sensibleadventures/nardica/nardica.md

 "He's been tweaked, sir.
 Oxygen uptake, metabolic efficiency, chromatin structure---it'll take a while to sort it all out."

-Governor Stern raised an eyebrow.
+Governor Stern cocked his head to one side.
 "And?"
+Every tenth person in Antarctica had some sort of genetic tweak, most of them inherited from grandparents or great-grandparents who had been born at a time when the tech could still be afforded by people who weren't rich.

 "And every once in a while I need a reboot,"
 Wales said.
 He tapped the tech in his temple.
-"All sorts of digital garbage collects in here.
+"This and my neurological tweaks don't get along as well as they were meant to.
-If I don't re-set every few years, it starts to mess up my nervous system.
+If I don't re-set every few years, my nervous system will start to shut down.
+I used to be able to get what I needed from a lab in Nairobi, but since the civil war re-started..."
+He shrugged.
-As far as I know,
+"As far as I know,
-that base is the last place on Earth with the gear I need."
+that base is now the last place on Earth with the gear I need."

 The governor nodded slowly.
 "Interesting."